mdda/blocks-examples/sqrt/README.rst

-Learn to approximate the square root function
+Learning to approximate the square root function
 ================================================================

-Super-basic example, mainly for testing purposes.
+This is a super-basic example, mainly for testing purposes.

 This script trains a tiny network to compute the square root of its input.